bauhuasbadguy/AES_encryption/README.md

 (Note I convert from message to list to matrix and back again many times in my shockingly poor implementation, you should not do this but I'm too lazy to go back and fix it.
 I wrote this code 4 years ago and am only now doing the README.)

-We will now discus each of these steps in turn.
+We will now discus each of these four steps in turn.

 #### subBytes step ####